 Pressure-treated wood decking contains chemical preservatives to make it more resistant to insects and rotting.
 Unfortunately, many brands of pressure-treated decking hold a great deal of moisture, shrinks unevenly, and twists when it dries.
 So while it may be resisting insects and rotting, pressure-treated wood often loses its attractiveness pretty quickly.

 Maintenance demands of wood decking are not required with composite decking.
 Composite decking is made from recycled materials (plastic and wood), and most are now encapsulated with an outer layer.
 This creates a hard, exterior shell that protects from stain, mildew, scratching, insects, UV fading, and more.
-PermaTech Innovation is used by one composite decking manufacturer to ensure the ultimate deck consumer, satisfaction in scratch, element, and stain resistance.
+At Fiberon we use PermaTech Innovation to ensure the ultimate deck consumer, satisfaction in scratch, element, and stain resistance.
 Watch how it's made.

 Traditional wood decks have a lifespan of 10 to 15 years.
 Because composite decking is weather, insect, and rot resistant, making it last for 25 to 30 years or longer.